 Using visual content allows brands to encourage greater engagement with their customer.
 Just look at the statistics!

-- “37% of marketers said visual marketing was the most important form of content for their business, second only to blogging (38%). source
+- “37% of marketers said visual marketing was the most important form of content marketing for their business, second only to blogging (38%). source

 - Even more telling, “when people hear information, they're likely to remember only 10% of that information three days later.
 However, if a relevant image is paired with that same information, people retained 65% of the information three days later.” source